 I’m on another Scout “Grey Wolf” bushwalk with four of our 2nd Gordon Cubs, and they’ve selected the walk from Taronga Zoo to Balmoral Beach.
 Whilst it’s not the most challenging hike we’ve done, I’m not complaining about a bushwalk along the coast, with lunch at the end…

-We start on Bradleys Head Road near Athol Hall, where we have no problem finding a car park.
+We start the Taronga Zoo to Balmoral Beach bushwalk at Bradleys Head Road near Athol Hall, where we have no problem finding a car park.
 The path goes down past Athol Hall: now a popular venue for functions and weddings, it was originally a private residence called “Athol” that was built by the Ferrier family in 1850, and then converted to a hotel in the 1860s.
-We then follow the coastline along Bradleys Head, with greay views of the Harbour Bridge, Opera House and the Sydney CBD.
+We then follow the coastline along Bradleys Head, with great views of the Harbour Bridge, Opera House and the Sydney CBD.

-Our first (of many) stops is at the end of Bradleys Head, from where there are impressive views across the harbour in almost all directions.
+Our first (of many) stops along the Taronga Zoo to Balmoral Beach walk is at the end of Bradleys Head, which offers impressive views across the harbour in almost all directions.
 At the end of the peninsula is a small amphitheatre with a huge mast, which was the foremast of HMAS Sydney (a light cruiser that was decommissioned in 1929).
 It was erected at Bradleys Head in 1934 as a memorial for all Australian sailors killed at war.

 To the west is the CBD, Potts Point and Elizabeth Bay.
 To the south is South Island and the eastern suburbs of Sydney.